UVictoras/Projet-Commun-Oceano-Monaco/README.md

 To start :

-Download the BDD on the Drive
+Download the DataBase from the Drive

-Import the BDD on Uwamp
+Import the DateBase on Uwamp

-open 2 terminal on VSCode
+Open 2 terminals on VSCode

 In the first :